Kalush, Ukraine: Kalush city council in 2010

 Note: Percentage indicates correlation to the total number of seats in the city council which is 50.
 The results of the election were taken from kalush.net where they were published on 4 November 2010.
 Election was half and half, one (25 seats) by the "majority rule", another (25 seats) – by "party-list".
 There were 15 non-affiliated members, all of whom associated themselves with the Ukrainian Party (2006).

+Economy

+Kalush is a historical centre of salt and fertilizer production.
+It also hosts enterprises operating in the spheres of wood processing, construction industry and brewing.

 Points of interest

 The city still contains an old rathaus which was declared as the National Landmark of Architecture #591.
 The previous Rathaus was destroyed during the Khmelnytsky Uprising.
 The new Rathaus served as a town hall and a directory of agriculture since the 20th century.
 The conditions of the landmark in 2010 were terrible and the Rathaus required some major renovations.
 A fire broke out ruins of the Rathaus in 2013.

 In the city, there is a mount Vysochanka named after a colonel of the Lysyanka Regiment during the Cossack Hetmanate and a leader of the local uprising in 1648 Semen Vysochan.